karel-brinda/smbl/README.md

 # SMBL - SnakeMake Bioinformatics Library

+In case of any problem, don't hesitate to contact me on karel.brinda@gmail.com.

 ## Short description

 **SMBL** is a library of some useful rules and Python functions which can be used in Snakemake (https://bitbucket.org/johanneskoester/snakemake/) pipelines.
 It makes possible to automatically